Los Angeles Religion Discrimination Lawyer

 On the other hand, indirect discrimination, while not always as obvious, can be just as detrimental to the individual.
 This involves a seemingly neutral workplace policy that disproportionately affect employees of a certain religion.
 Take, for instance, a company-wide policy mandating that all employees must be clean-shaven, which could inadvertently discriminate against Sikh men who wear beards as part of their faith.

-Examples of Religious Discrimination at Work
+Examples of Religious Discrimination at Work in Los Angeles

 While the examples below are not exhaustive, you now understand that religious discrimination can occur in different ways at work.
 It not only infringes on the rights of the employee but also fosters a harmful work environment.
 This, in turn, can negatively impact the employee’s psychological health and overall wellbeing.
 Below are some examples of workplace religious discrimination: